Ianis Hagi: Style of play

-Considered to be a promising young talent, Hagi's playing style has drawn comparisons with that of his father's due to his dribbling skills, passing, two-footedness and playmaking ability.
+Once considered to be a promising young talent, Hagi's playing style has drawn comparisons with that of his father's due to his dribbling skills, passing, two-footedness and playmaking ability.
 His preferred role is that of an attacking midfielder, and he is regarded as a quick, agile and versatile player.

 Hagi is also capable of playing in several advanced roles, and has been used as a winger, a second striker or even a centre-forward on occasion.
 Due to his vision, technique and eye for goal, he is both capable of creating chances for his teammates and scoring goals himself.

 Personal life

 Hagi has an elder sister, Kira, who is an actress.
 Their father Gheorghe is of Aromanian descent, and met their mother Marilena in 1993.
 Gheorghe was playing for Brescia at the time, while the latter was a second-year college student.
+Ianis is the nephew of another former international footballer Gheorghe Popescu, whose wife Luminiţa is Marilena's sister.
+His cousin Nicolas Popescu is also a footballer – both of the younger men were born in Istanbul while their fathers were playing for Galatasaray.

 Hagi has been sponsored by Nike apparel since his early career.
 In 2019, he provided the Romanian dubbing for Victor Frankenstein in the Disney animation movie Frankenweenie.

+On 14 July 2024, a week after being knocked out of the European Championship with the national team, Hagi and his girlfriend Elena Tănase officially had their ceremonial wedding which was broadcast on national television in Romania; however, their civil wedding had taken place in Paris on 25 December 2023.